 - The Diablo-clone FATE, and its successor Torchlight, allows you to fish for fish that transform your pet, plus the occasional magical boots and some other nice items.

-- You can also hop back in the motorboat and catch a few more with your harpoons.
+- In Resident Evil 4, you can hop back in the motorboat of Del Lago's lake and catch fish with your harpoons.

 - In Ultima Underworld, this is a convenient way to get food, as a body of water on nearly every level has fish in it.
 This is fortunate, as your player character needs food not just to heal damage but for food.